 Water condensation problems have become worse with the popularity of high-efficiency gas appliances, as their exhaust isn’t warm enough to keep the water produced by gas combustion in the form of steam.

-Water will condense on the inside of the chimney to an amount that it will stain outside brickwork, cause effloresces (chalky salt like stains) on the outside of brickwork and if left unfixed, can destroy an otherwise “watertight chimney”.
+Water will condense on the inside of the chimney to an amount that it will cause efflorescence on the outside of brickwork and if left unfixed, can destroy an otherwise “watertight chimney”.

 Aluminum chimney liners can be found from local heating and air supply resources.
 You’ll need to know the length and height of your chimney and the BTU’s rating of the attached appliances to ensure the proper size.
 (FOR GAS APPLIANCES ONLY, NEVER ANYTHING THAT COULD BURN WOOD AND NEVER ANY FIREPLACE).